March 2013 Srinagar attack

 An attack on a Central Reserve Police Force camp at Bemina, Srinagar, Jammu and Kashmir, India, occurred on 13 March 2013.
 It resulted in the death of five CRPF personnel and two attackers.
 Ten others were also injured include security personnels and civilians.

 Attack

 Two attackers entered Police Public School ground, where the CRPF camp was situated, in the morning.
 They were in the attire of cricket players with the sports kit.
-After they passed through security, they removed their jackets and took out granades and AK-47 assault rifles.
+After they passed through security, they removed their jackets and took out grenades and AK-47 assault rifles.
 The two suicide bombers opened indiscriminate firing on the CRPF camp.
 The shootout lasted 30 minutes.

 Five CRPF men died and ten others were injured, including four civilians.
 The perpetrators were both killed by the CRPF personnel.
 Two AK-47 rifles, five magazines, two pistols and four grenades were recovered from attackers.
 A curfew was then imposed in Kashmir.

 Aftermath

 The separatist group Hizbul Mujahideen claimed responsibility for the attack.